rjb489/CS386-wkgOut/Deliverables/D6-Implementation2.md

 ###

-- Requirement: Create experience system
+- Requirement: As a fan of games I would like to have a leveling system for my workouts to mimic those games.
 - Issue: [44](https://github.com/rjb489/CS386-wkgOut/issues/44)
 - Pull Request: [164](https://github.com/rjb489/CS386-wkgOut/pull/164)
 - Implemented by: Laura Guerrero